 If admitted, enroll in the one-credit proposal writing workshop with the Director of Honors.
 Enrollment in the workshop is waived for those studying abroad in the spring semester.
 The December 1 application to the Honors Program is still required.

 Stage 2: Junior year: Apply for the Senior Honors Sequence (ENGL 495-496)

 Submit an application for the Honors sequence by April 15 of the junior year.
 This application must include a description of the student's proposed study and the name of a willing thesis advisor.

 - If admitted, enroll in ENGL 495 for fall of the senior year.

 - Students will spend a year working with a thesis advisor on a project while enrolled in ENGL 495-496.

 Early in the spring semester of the senior year, the Honors Committee will appoint an examining committee for each student.
 Students must meet with each committee member to discuss his or her project.

 The thesis is due by mid-April of the senior year (two weeks before the end of spring classes), followed by an oral examination (before the last day of spring classes).
-The examining committee determines the level of honors (no honors, Honors, High Honors, Highest Honors) and assigns a grade for ENGL 496.
+The honors committee determines a grade for ENGL 496.
 The thesis advisor assigns a grade for ENGL 495.